 More than any other area of criminal law, sexual offences have their own unique challenges.
-Being accused of a sexual offence can have a devastating impact on you, your family relationships and your employment.
-The experience can be life-changing.
+Being accused of a sexual offence can have a devastating impact on you, on your family relationships and on your work.
+The experience is life-changing.

 Sexual offences focus where people are at their most vulnerable – their private lives.
 Over the years we’ve used our experience and expertise to help clients from many different walks of life navigate their way through the criminal justice system and come out the other side.